top of page

 It highlights the need for early identification of dyslexia,and the need to provide early intensive fast, effective intervention. to reduce negative "early childhood experiences" .

-It also highlights the need to be aware of the emotional needs of many individuals with dyslexia which need to be supported in addition to
+It also highlights the need to be aware of the emotional needs of many individuals with dyslexia which need to be supported in addition to building skills.

 Individuals with dyslexia need support to deal with additional school and life difficulties